TolikPylypchuk/SharpHook/docs/articles/reactive.md

 complete when the global hook is destroyed.
 Running the hook when it's already running is also not allowed, and the `IsRunning` property is also available.

+The `Stop` method is also available and is basically the same as in `IGlobalHook`.

-`IReactiveGlobalHook` extends `IDisposable` as well and calling `Dispose` will destroy the global hook.
-As with `IGlobalHook`, starting a disposed instance again shouldn't be allowed.
-Calling `Dispose` when the hook is not running is safe - it just won't do anything (other than marking the instance as disposed).
+`IReactiveGlobalHook` extends `IDisposable` as well and calling `Dispose` will dispose of the global hook, stopping it if it is running.
+As with `IGlobalHook`, starting a disposed instance again isn't allowed.
+Calling `Dispose` when the hook is not running won't do anything other than marking the instance as disposed.
+All observables in the hook will complete when the hook is disposed.
 The `IsDisposed` property is also available.

-The `HookEnabled` and `HookDisabled` observables will emit a single event and then immediately complete afterwards.

 > [!IMPORTANT]
 > Always use one instance of `IReactiveGlobalHook` at a time in the entire application since they all must use the same